 Meetings are facilitated by Hilary Bradbury and Serge Prengel.
 There will be some guidance, just a little, to make everybody comfortable with this experience.

 What does it feel like?

-In this one-minute video, Hilary Bradbury describes what a moment of Meditation In Connection feels like.
+In this one-minute video, Hilary Bradbury describes her experience during a moment of Meditation In Connection.